arogyakoirala/poppy/tutorial.md

 - `out`: Path to where outputs will be stored
 - `interim`: Path to interim directory (will store intermediate files)
 - `cores`: The number of cores to use.
 Stick to 1 for now.
 In _fati_, we can use something like 20.
+- `logs`: The directory where we want to store log files.

 ```
-./download.sh year=2019 mode=multi shp=data/tiled mask=data/mask.tif out=data/rasters/interim interim=data/rasters/out n_cores=1
+./download.sh year=2019 mode=multi shp=data/tiled mask=data/mask.tif out=data/rasters cores=1 logs=data/logs
 ```

 # Accumulating missing tiles

 This is important to ensure all tiles are downloaded.
-It simply checks the `data/rasters/out` forlder to see if every "*.tif" is generated.
+It simply checks the `data/rasters/out` folder to see if every "*.tif" is generated.
 If missing, it re-runs the download step one more time for the missing district.